Selective decay in fluids with advected quantities: MHD and Hall MHD: Main Example: Selective decay for MHD

 where $ \nabla \phi $ is such that the term inside the parenthesis is divergence free.
-For the MHD Hamiltonian, when the cross helicity is chosen (as in Example 1 above), relative to the usual inner product, these equations read
+For the MHD Hamiltonian, {in the energy-dissipative case when the cross helicity $C_1$ is held constant the corresponding $C_1$-modified 3D MHD} equations read,